davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### 1. Global Scope
 Outside any functions or objects `this` refers to the global object.
 Within browsers this would be the `window` object.

-Note that "ordinary functions" do not introduce any new meaning to `this`.
-It will still point to the same object inside the function as it does immediately outside the function.
-It means that, within non-constructor functions that are directly within the global scope, `this` will still point to the global object.
+The `this` within "ordinary functions" points to the global object.
 By "ordinary functions", in this case, we mean:
   1. functions that are _not_ preceded by the `new` keyword when called,
   2. functions that are not methods of objects
+  3. the functions could have been declared using function syntax or expression syntax

+Note that even if an "ordinary function" is nested within a constructor function or a method function `this` will still point to the global object - don't be fooled into thinking it will point to the object the out constructor or method was for.

 If you use `strict mode` then, for the above situations, `this` will be `undefined` to prevent inadvertent modifications to the global object.